All Episodes

 Not just the feminists.

-You know, the thing there's so many things to help you understand liberals, but one of the best things to help you understand them is they will not say or think or do anything that might lead anyone to believe that they discriminate.
+You know, the thing, there's so many things to help you understand liberals, but one of the best things to help you understand them is they will not say or think or do anything that might lead anyone to believe that they discriminate.

-Because they will not they will not discriminate.
+Because they will not discriminate.

-Mo boys and girls are not different.
+Boys and girls are not different.

 Men and women are not different.